padeir0/millipascal/readme.md

 `ptr` is an untyped pointer, similar to `void *`

-Procedures are not first-class
-(for no good reason, maybe i'll fix this in the future), but can have multiple arguments and multiple returns:
+Procedures are first-class and can have multiple arguments and multiple returns:

 ```
 proc Split[p:ptr, size] ptr, ptr